rubyreferences/rubyref/_src/intermediate/sanitized/lib/webrick/WEBrick.md

 ## Custom Behavior

-The easiest way to have a server perform custom operations is through W`EBrick::HTTPServer#mount_proc`.
+The easiest way to have a server perform custom operations is through `WEBrick::HTTPServer#mount_proc`.
 The block given will be called with a WEBrick::HTTPRequest with request info and a WEBrick::HTTPResponse which must be filled in appropriately: